Welcome to the new EconAcademics.org. While some kinks still need to be worked out, we hope you enjoy the new formula and recommend it to others!

 - Angrist, Joshua & Pathak, Parag A. & Walters, Christopher R., 2012.
 "Explaining Charter School Effectiveness," IZA Discussion Papers 6525, Institute for the Study of Labor (IZA).

 - John Gibson & David McKenzie, 2007.
-"Using the Global Positioning System (GPS) in Household Surveys For Better Economics and Better Policy," Working Papers in Economics 07/04, University of Waikato, Department of Economics.
+"Using the Global Positioning System (GPS) in Household Surveys For Better Economics and Better Policy," Working Papers in Economics 07/04, University of Waikato.

 - Bruhn, Miriam & McKenzie, David, 2008.